kowo0403hk/rebuilt-Interview-Scheduler/README.md

 ## Setup

-Install dependencies with `npm install`.
+Install dependencies with `npm install`. *This runs on node v 15.14.0*

 ## Running Webpack Development Server